Girls stop growing in height when they reach puberty, the second fastest period of growth in your child’s lifetime.

 Puberty is occurring earlier in children, by about 12 to 18 months, according to a 2019 review in Frontiers in Pediatrics.

 Researchers suggest that puberty is happening earlier for a variety of reasons that are still not fully explained.
-Some experts believe weight status and the prevalence of extra, unhealthy weight instigates early puberty, especially in girls.
+Some experts believe the prevalence of extra body fat instigates early puberty, especially in girls.

-A higher body fat (ie, high BMI) may lead to the onset of maturation, but the reasons why body fat composition triggers this early development are not clear.
+A higher body fat (ie, high BMI) may lead to the first signs of puberty, but the reasons why body fat composition triggers this early development are not clear.

 Other experts suggest endocrine-disrupting chemicals, such as those found in pesticides, may be at play.
-These chemicals may interfere with hormone activity like estrogens, shifting puberty timing.
+These chemicals may interfere with hormone activity like estrogens, which may shift to earlier puberty timing.

 Genetic tendencies will influence the onset of puberty, too.
 For example, if you were an “early bloomer,” your child may be one, too.